TatyanaLozova/goit-react-hw-09-phonebook/README.md

 ## Implemented functionality:

 - User registration / login.
-- When registering, the user must receive confirmation of the authenticity of the e-mail - by verifying the digital signature of the letter using the sender's public key.
+- When the user register, he must receive confirmation of the authenticity e-mail - by verifying the digital signature of the letter using the sender's public key.
-- Pop-up notifications about successful or unsuccessful operation using the react-toastify package general statistics of the user's income and expenses.
+- Pop-up notifications about successful or unsuccessful operations using the package "react-toastify" for general statistics of the user's income and expenses.
-- Validation through formic and yap
+- The validation implemented by the library "Formik" and "Yap"
 - Adding an avatar.
-- The total balance of all funds in the user's account, which is updated immediately when adding transactions
+- The total balance of all amounts in the user's account is updated when adding transactions
 - Exchange rate via [api privat bank](https://api.privatbank.ua/#p24/exchange ).
 - A mobile version has been implemented on which there are three pages, with the permission of the tablet, 2 pages have been implemented on which general information about operations and statistics are displayed where all operations, as well as expenses and incomes are shown in colors.